metalabdesign/AsyncAwait/README.md

     }
 }
 ```
-and this one for getting latest kotlin-stdlib
+and this section for getting latest kotlin-stdlib
 ```
 repositories {
     mavenCentral()